LuJunru/LLM_Finetune/README.md

 - Weight Decay: 0.0
 - num_epochs: 3.0

 We use 2 nodes to fine-tune [tulu2-13b](https://huggingface.co/allenai/tulu-2-13b) over 61k [ultrafeedback](https://huggingface.co/datasets/HuggingFaceH4/ultrafeedback_binarized) data with DPO algorithms for 3 epochs.
 It takes 613.41G CPU RAM, reaching 93.01% GPU utilities and consuming 32 hours.
+We release our model [here](https://huggingface.co/Junrulu/Reproduced-tulu2-dpo-13b).

 ## Workflow
 `RootPath` is the absolute path of this repo.